-- I would want you to involve my same-sex partner and daughter in my decisions.
+- I would want you to involve my same-sex partner and my daughter in decisions about me.

 - I would not want my father visiting me and being involved in my decisions.

-- I would not want religious people visiting me when I am dying.
+- I would not a faith leader visiting me when I am dying.

-Where possible these wishes should be complied with.
+While an advance statement of wishes is not legally binding, where possible these wishes should be complied with.
 There would need to be good reasons why, later on, a best interests decision was made that meant the wishes of the person with dementia had not been followed.
-Remember best interests decisions must take into account the person's views and wishes as much as possible – including those made in advance.
+Remember, best interests decisions must take into account the person's views and wishes as much as possible – including those made in advance.

 Often people tell others that they want to stay in their home and not move to a care home.
 This is an advance statement, but it may not always be possible to follow this.
-For example, it may no longer be in a person's best interests to stay in their home because their physical disabilities mean they cannot get in or out, or use the bathroom.
-Another reason could be that their family carer can't cope with the person being at home, even with support.
+For example, it may no longer be in a person's best interests to stay in their home because their physical disabilities mean they cannot get in or out safely, or use the bathroom without unacceptably high risks.

 Some examples include: